 The consequences of drug counterfeiting are far-reaching and worldwide.
-Illicit medications in the supply chain can harm consumers or cause deaths in a worst-case scenario.
-Unfortunately, the problem is persistent because counterfeiters have many avenues to ply their criminal trade online.
+According to a review report by United Nations Office on Drugs and Crime, it’s estimated that the black market for counterfeiting exceeds $250 billion.
+Such a huge supply of illicit medications in the supply chain harms the public, causing the deaths of patients in the worst-case scenarios.
+This problem is persistent as counterfeiters have many avenues to ply their criminal trade online.

-But pharmaceutical brands can protect products with the right ecosystem of anti-counterfeit safeguards.
-The challenge is determining which risk factors warrant an advanced technological solution as counterfeit medications remain in circulation online.
+To save consumers from purchasing fake medication, pharmaceutical brands need to protect their drugs and other products with the right ecosystem of anti-counterfeit safeguards.
+The challenge is determining which risk factors warrant an advanced technological solution as medications remain in circulation online.
 Manufacturers and distributors have a part to play in securing the global supply chain, but applying the optimal solution requires a thorough understanding of the risks of drug counterfeiting.
-Indeed, it’s a problem worldwide, and here’s why.

-Drug counterfeiting is more lucrative than narcotics trafficking It may be a concern to learn that counterfeiters profit more than narcotics traffickers, yet statistics by the United Nations Office on Drugs and Crime (UNODC) suggest it’s plausible.
-Counterfeit products, such as counterfeit drugs, can be more lucrative for organized criminals than trafficking narcotics, weapons, or people.
 Sometimes the frauds intertwine where dealers add illegal substances to medications to mimic the active ingredients.
 Ultimately, the consumers are unaware of the danger before it’s too late since they believe the medicines they’re receiving via pharmacies are safe.
-In total, it’s estimated that the black market for counterfeiting exceeds $250 billion, according to the UNODC.

 Not only that, but drug counterfeiting also has a larger market than narcotics as more people use medications than illegal drugs.
 The U.S. Drug Enforcement Agency recently identified 9.5 million counterfeit medicines from April 2020 to April 2021.
 That figure alone was double the previous two years.
 Today, drug counterfeiting is a multi-billion dollar market and will likely remain until pharmaceutical brands bolster security because lives hang in the balance.